NMRPredict Help

 • #C – the atom number (as in the MOL file.)

-• CShift – the best shift value.
+• C-Best – the best shift value for the C13 prediction.
 This is based on the quality of prediction using the HOSE code and Neural Network technique.
 A sophisticated algorithm selects the "Best" value based on structural features and statistical parameters derived from the calculations

 • # - the carbon atom number